 A hospital was established at Gozo (200 beds), with a capacity to increase the number of beds to 400.
+The hospital at Gozo was intended for wounded only, but ultimately sick soldiers were also sent there.
+It was equipped partly from stores at Malta and partly from home.
 In addition to the Movable and Stationary Field Hospitals, the steamship Carthage was specially fitted up as a base hospital on the seaboard of the Suez Canal for 220 patients.
-The SS Courland was fitted with 60 beds to act as a tender to the Carthage.
-A large fleet of transports transferred patients to Cyprus, Gozo, Gibraltar and England.
+The SS Courland was also fitted out as a hopsital ship with 60 beds.
+It acted as a tender to the Carthage and transported invalids to Cyprus and Malta.

 Each Field Hospital and Bearer Company had its regulated proportion of medical officers.
 Brigade Surgeon Manley VC, gazetted to the local rank of Deputy Surgeon General, embarked on the Catalonia as PMO of the Second Division.
 Deputy Surgeon General Lamprey went to Cyprus as PMO, and Brigade Surgeon Tippetts was sent to Gozo in charge of the base hospital.
 Twenty-nine nursing sisters were employed during the campaign.
 They served in Egypt, Cyprus, Gozo, or on board the hospital ship Carthage.
 Six of them belonged to the Army Nursing Establishment; six were from the National Aid Society; and 17 were specially engaged for the campaign.